ICAMS/calphy/README.md

 ### Installing LAMMPS

-pytint needs a custom version of lammps compiled as a library.
-A custom version with fix adapt implemented for eam, snap, pace and sw potentials is available [here](https://git.noc.ruhr-uni-bochum.de/sarath/lammps-ace).

-It can be compiled by-
+`pytint` works with the standard version of LAMMPS.
+Currently supported pair styles are `pace`(works with [lammps-ace](https://git.noc.ruhr-uni-bochum.de/atomicclusterexpansion/lammps-ace)) and `eam` (with standard LAMMPS).
+If you want use other pair styles such as `snap` or `sw`, please [contact](mailto:sarath.menon@rub.de).

+`pytint` needs LAMMPS compiled as a library with Python support.
+It can be done by the following instructions-

 ```
+cd lammps
 mkdir build_lib
 cd build_lib
 cmake -D BUILD_LIB=ON -D BUILD_SHARED_LIBS=ON -D BUILD_MPI=ON -D PKG_MANYBODY=ON -D PKG_USER-MISC=ON -D PKG_USER-PACE=ON ../cmake
 make # -j${NUM_CPUS}
-cp liblammps${SHLIB_EXT}* ../src  # For compatibility with the original make system.
+cp liblammps${SHLIB_EXT}* ../src
 cd ../src
 make install-python
 ```

+The `include` files and compiled files should be available in the paths.
+A full set of instructions can be found [here](https://lammps.sandia.gov/doc/Python_install.html).

 ### Installing `pytint`